DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Publish-APIs/README.md

   So, as a first step, Ask your instructor to change your developer user to have administrator access in the devportal.

-2. In the browser tab showing the developer portal, Logout.
-And then Signin again.
+2. In the browser tab showing the developer portal, refresh the page.
+  You will not have to Logout, and then Signin again.

   You will now notice a black navigation bar at the top of the browser page.
   This is the administrative menu; it is visible only to users who are